Country Living by

 We’ve loved our years in our forest retreat, and have enjoyed making friends with the deer and the occasional bear family.
 But we’ve also learned that when you own a house there are always improvements you can make, even to a perfect cabin in the woods!

-(By the way, our neighbors just renovated their attic to create another bedroom and bath, and it looks really great.
+(By the way, our neighbors just finished their attic to add another bedroom and bath, and it looks great.
 Tomorrow their contractor is coming over to give us an estimate.)

 – Dana Susan Lehrman